 Your breeder or vet can suggest food that is best for your dog’s age, size, and activity level.
 Keep the diet consistent.
 Always provide plenty of fresh, clean water.

-Take your dog for walks, play games, run in the yard, throw a ball around — anything to stimulate his mind and body.
+Take your dog for walks, play games, run in the yard, throw a ball around — anything to stimulate their mind and body.

-Make sure your dog is up-to-date on his vaccinations and keep a copy of his records handy.
+Make sure your dog is up-to-date on their vaccinations and keep a copy of their records handy.

 32. Prevent disease